 Application Information / Timeframe

-Grant applications for the first round of funding are due October 31, 2018, with project selection occurring in December 2018.
-Selected projects must be completed by August 2021.
+Grant applications for the second round of funding are due June 28, 2019, with project selection occurring in September 2019.
+Selected projects must be completed by June 2022.

 Click here for the PDF Grant Manual that contains full details about criteria, eligibility, and requirements during and after the project selection period.

 Questions about grants from this fund should be sent to email@example.com.